 Interestingly, the few surviving carvings, especially of doubled winged animals, were very similar to those at Pitalkhora caves near Aurangabad in Maharashtra dating back to the Satavahana period.
 The most important of the marbles, found at Jaggayyapeta, is the slab relief of a Chakravartin Mandhata, a character in Buddhist mythology, with his seven jewels – queen, prince, minister, wheel, elephant, horse and the gems.
 The relief is presently in the Government Museum in Chennai.
 Interestingly, a relief very similar to in features with the Mandhata relief is also found at the Bhaja Caves, near Mumbai, dating to the same period.
-It is really surprising that there has been almost no academic research on the linkages between the Buddhist sites in Western Ghats and those in Andhra Pradesh.
+It is really surprising that there has been almost no academic research on the linkages between the Buddhist sites in the Western Ghats and those in Andhra Pradesh.

 The most important of the marbles is the slab relief of a Chakravartin with his seven jewels